(Revisiting? Click here for list of new pages)

 Modern replacement opened 1973 of the Pro Cathedral of the Apostles. (see below)

 The church was begun on a grand scale in 1834, but structural problems were encountered and a scaled down version opened in 1848.
 It was used as the cathedral of the new diocese of Clifton founded in 1850 but never consecrated.
 Some remodelling, notably the west front in 1870.
-When the new cathedral was built, the old church became a store.
+When the new cathedral was built, the old church became a store, then a school.
 Some of the windows are preserved in the new church of St Patrick, Redfield (see below).
-A school occupied part of the site but is now pulling out.
-Buildings deteriorating fast (July 1999).
-Plans now to demolish everything according to the local paper, but a letter from the owners insisted that the church will remain and be restored.
-Discussions under way with English Heritage.
-(March 2000) Visited here for the first time since it closed, what a scandalous state the cathedral is now in.
-I have taken some distressing pictures which are now on-line for you all to see.
-Planning applications for conversion of the church into bar, restaurant and flats and demolition of the presbytery posted on the railings outside.
-Plans slightly revised March 2001, to include 17 maisonettes and a fitness centre.
-Demolition of presbytery and other buildings still involved and permission sought from Secretary of State as these are listed.
-However nothing has been done and the cathedral is in a worse-than-ever state.(May 2004) Now plans emerging again for mixed use with the loss of the interior (Jul2006)
+I visited in March 2000 when the buildings were deteriorating fast.
+I took some distressing pictures which are now on-line for you all to see.
+After several abortive plans, the church was converted into student accomodation and the buildings at the rear were demolished and replaced with new blocks of flats.

 1885 by W.Wood Bethell.
 In use, but interior subdivided to form church (chancel, E end of nave and aisles), hall and rooms (sadly) with interior reversed.